ofarukusta/ofarukusta/README.md

 </p>

-- 🔭: I'm a Electrical and Electronic Engineer Student at Sakarya University
+- 🔭: I'm a graduate of Sakarya University electrical and electronics engineering.
-- 💻: I’m currently working on many small ML projects.
+- 💻: I’m an Image Processing Engineer at T Taner Havacılık ve Teknoloji.
 - 🧠: I’m currently learning Neural Networks and Deep Learning.
-- ✈︎: I’m captain of VEGA Aviation and Aerospace Team.
+- ✈︎: I was the founder and captain of the VEGA Aerospace Team
-- 🤖: I'm working on artificial intelligence and image processing.
+- 🤖: I'm working on artificial intelligence, machine learning and image processing.

 <h3 align="center">Connect with me:</h3>